 Using a print-on-demand service might be easier than managing your own inventory, but there are some considerations unique to this approach that you should be aware of.
 Luckily, for most of these challenges you’ll face, there are creative solutions.

 Quality assurance is essential when you’re using print-on-demand services to sell online.

 You want to ensure your physical product looks and feels as you intended, and the best way to do that is to be your own customer, so you can experience first-hand what it’s like to receive your products.
 Some services, like Printful, even offer a sample discount of up to 20% off or free shipping, so be sure to take advantage of that if it’s available.

 Beyond ensuring product quality, samples are also good to have on hand for taking your own product photos for your website and social media profiles.

 2. Be strategic about shipping

-Even when you’re not shipping products yourself, shipping still offers some complexity in the form of shipping times and costs, and setting the right expectations with customers.
+Even when you’re not shipping products yourself, shipping still offers some complexity in the form of shipping times and costs, and how to set the right expectations with customers.

 You’ll want to be sure that you’re accounting for printing times when it comes to shipping.
-Whatever the shipping times are, be sure to add anywhere from 2 to 4 days for production, or more depending on the product.
+Whatever the shipping times are, be sure to add anywhere from two to four days for production, or more depending on the product.

 Always be upfront about shipping times or you’ll wind up with a support inbox full of shipping questions.
 Outline what to expect on your FAQ page or consider creating a separate Shipping page to explain shipping to customers.